How does technology mediate our relationships with each other? Does it contribute or disrupt human closeness and connection?

 In order to further explore Emoji I co-founded the Emoji Foundation in 2013 as a way to promote, explore, and translate the written word into the pictorial alphabet of Emoji.

 The Emoji Dictionary

-The Emoji Dictionary is the first crowdsourced Emoji resource on the web.
-Similar to Wikipedia, we rely on the community to share, build and define the Emoji that have so long remained shrouded in mystery.
+The Emoji Dictionary is Emoji Foundation's flagship project, It is the first crowdsourced Emoji resource on the web.
+Similar to Wikipedia, it relies on the community to share, build and define the Emoji that have so long remained shrouded in mystery.
 As the Emoji Dictionary grows so will our understanding of the myriad of meanings these symbols have for thousands of people across the world.
-It is a mobile, responsive, website built with PHP and MySQL that allows users to search and add their own definitions to each of the Emoji.
+The Emoji Dictionary has received over 1 million visitors since Jan 2017 alone.

 - The Proof is in the Processor - Emoji is Everywhere

 - Currents New Media Art Festival 2015 - Emoji is Everywhere

 Emojicon - Confessions of an Emoji Artist 🙈 🙉 🙊

 Prototype 1/2: World Translation Foundation (Emoji Foundation) Concept and Wireframes

 I am creating a database, website, and resource hub for art and thinking around these new communication forms.
 The project is called The World Translation Foundation.